Salling Group uses AI to save millions on energy consumption

 Innovative solution quickly creates large energy savings

-The artificial intelligence from the Danish software company, Ento Labs, uses consumption data from utility companies’ electricity meters, a data source most companies will have access to if smart meters are installed.
+The artificial intelligence from the Danish software company, Ento, uses consumption data from utility companies’ electricity meters, a data source most companies will have access to if smart meters are installed.

 There is thus no need for a long process of integrating data or investing in new expensive hardware in order to get started.
 The innovative part of the Ento solution is to use artificial intelligence to create insight into energy consumption and then to suggest where Salling Group’s energy managers can both save money and reduce CO2 emissions.